Abhishek Verma (arms dealer)

-Abhishek Verma (born 23 February 1968 in New Delhi, India) is a billionaire arms dealer globally known as the 'Lord of War' and was the main suspect in the Scorpene Submarines deal scandal but was exonerated by Indian Courts in 2015.
+Abhishek Verma (born 23 February 1968) is an Indian arms dealer and politician.
+He was arraigned as the main suspect in the Scorpene Submarines deal scandal, however the Delhi High Court in 13 January 2016 dismissed the probe.

 Personal life

-Verma's father, Shrikant Verma, was a leading journalist before Indira Gandhi brought him into the Indian National Congress party (INC) and made him a member of the 1976 Indian Parliament.
-From an early age, he was exposed to the media in his public life due to the assistance he provided his father.
-His mother, Veena Verma, served for fourteen years as a Member of Parliament, and was Vice-President of the INC, responsible for the Mahila Congress.
+Verma's father, Shrikant Verma, was a journalist before Indira Gandhi brought him into the Indian National Congress (INC) and made him a member of the 1976 Indian Parliament.

+His mother, Veena Verma, served for fourteen years as a member of Parliament, and was Vice-President of the All India Mahila Congress.

-In 2001, Verma was engaged to marry Evelina Papantoniou, a former Miss Greece and runner-up in the Miss Universe competition.
-He was also dating Playboy center-fold Simone Cronstrand prior to marrying Anca Neacsu former Miss Romania.
+In 2001, Verma was engaged to marry Evelina Papantoniou, before marrying Anca Neacsu.